Ruby Sparks

-Ruby Sparks is a 2012 American romantic fantasy comedy-drama film written by Zoe Kazan and directed by Valerie Faris and Jonathan Dayton.
+Ruby Sparks is a 2012 American romantic comedy film written by Zoe Kazan and directed by Jonathan Dayton and Valerie Faris.
 It stars Paul Dano as an anxious novelist whose fictional character, Ruby Sparks, played by Kazan, comes to life, and his struggles to reconcile his idealized vision of her with her increasing independence.

-The reviews of the movie were favorable.
+The film was released in the United States on July 25, 2012, by Fox Searchlight Pictures, and received positive reviews from critics.

 Plot

 Calvin Weir-Fields is a novelist who found incredible success at an early age, but struggles to form relationships and to write his next book.
 His therapist tasks him to write about someone who likes his dog, Scotty.
 After a dream in which he meets a woman, Calvin is inspired to write about her, admitting that he is falling in love with his character, "Ruby Sparks".
 Calvin discovers a woman's belongings throughout his house, to the surprise of his brother Harry and sister-in-law Susie.
 Harry criticizes Calvin's writing about Ruby as overly idealized and unrealistic, but Calvin writes a passage about Ruby falling in love with him before falling asleep at his typewriter.

 The next day, Calvin is stunned to find Ruby in his kitchen, a living person, who believes they are dating.
 He calls Harry, who does not believe him and advises him to find someone to confirm she is not real.
 Ruby insists on coming along as Calvin meets with Mabel, a fan of his book who gave him her number.
 Believing Calvin is cheating on her, Ruby confronts them, proving she is not a figment of his imagination.
 Calvin throws himself into their relationship, with Ruby unaware that he wrote her into existence.
 He introduces her to an incredulous Harry, demonstrating that his writing directly affects her, and asks Harry not to tell anyone of Ruby's origins, declaring that he will never write about her again.

 Months later, Calvin reluctantly takes Ruby to meet his free-spirited mother Gertrude and her boyfriend Mort.
 While the outgoing Ruby enjoys herself, the introverted Calvin grows jealous of her time with other people, and her happiness fades with his increased gloominess.
 Returning home, their relationship becomes tense and a depressed Ruby explains how lonely she is, suggesting they spend less time together.
 Fearful of Ruby's desertion, Calvin writes that she is miserable without him and she returns, now incredibly clingy.
-Tiring of this, he writes that she is constantly happy but he becomes morose, knowing her happiness is artificial.
+Tiring of this, he writes that she is constantly happy, but he becomes morose, knowing her happiness is artificial.